Please find answers to frequently asked questions about the club here.

 Yes we visit the national shooting centre at Bisley (up to 1200 yards) every year, and we sometimes shoot at other MOD ranges such as Beckingham, near Newark.
 (600 yards).

 We do not permit the use of phones or cameras on the range at all, except by the range officer or committee member who needs them for safety and security.
-It is against the constitution of the club to post anything to social media at all and breaking this rule will likely be considered as bringing the club into disrepute.
-The security of all members is paramount.
+It is against the constitution of the club to post anything to social media at all and breaking this rule will likely be considered as bringing the club into disrepute and may well terminate your membership.
+The security of all members is paramount and we strongly request you never show a members photo anywhere, which includes online.

 Yes we do supply ammunition to go with the club guns and if you do not have a firearm certificate you must purchase directly from the club.
 You MUST NOT take any spare ammo away from the range as this would be a criminal offence.